Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 Postfix notation is perfect for stack-based execution.
 When I wrote that we "keep operands in memory", I didn't mention how exactly we do it.
 Here comes the stack.

 Let's calculate an expression: `9 - 2 * 3`.
 In postfix notation it is `9 2 3 * -`.
 We read tokens one by one.
-First, we get `1`.
-It's an operand, so we put it on the stack.
+First, we get `9`.
+It's an operand, so we push it to the stack.

 ```c
 | 9
 ```

 Next, we read `2`.
-We put it on the stack.
+We push it to the stack.

 ```c
 | 9 2
 ```

 Next, we read `3`.
-We put it on the stack.
+We push it to the stack.

 ```c
 | 9 2 3
 ```

 Now we have `*`.
 It's a binary operator, so we need to get two operands for it.
-Let's get the two last operands from the stack.
+We pop the last two operands from the stack.
 We have `2` and `3`.
 If we multiply them, we get `6`.
-We need to put the result on the stack.
+We need to push the result to the stack.

 ```c
 | 9 6
 ```

 Next, we read `-`.
-It's a binary operator, and we need to get two operands from the stack.
+It's a binary operator, and we need to pop two operands from the stack.
 We have `9` and `6` for it.
 The result is `3`.
-We put it back on the stack.
+We push it back to the stack.

 ```c
 | 3